Qumulo/docs/hardware/supermicro-a-plus-asg-1014s-acr12n4h/networking-cluster.md

 {% include content-reuse/see-technical-specifications.md %}

 ##  Prerequisites
-{% include important.html content="Before you create your Qumulo cluster, you must configure all switch ports connected to the back-end NIC to have at least 9,000 MTU, with Jumbo Frames enabled." %}
+{% include important.html content="Before you create your Qumulo cluster, you must configure all switch ports to have at least 9,000 MTU, with Jumbo Frames enabled." %}

 Your node requires the following resources.
 * A network switch with the following specifications: